mothur/mothur.github.io/_wiki/filter.seqs.md

     mothur > filter.seqs(fasta=amazon.unique.align, trump=.)

-Because \'vertical=T\' is the default, both commands will produce the following output:
+Because 'vertical=T' is the default, both commands will produce the following output:

     Length of filtered alignment: 577